robertknight/rten/README.md

 wasnn/tools/convert-onnx.py your-model.onnx output.model
 ```

-The optimized Wasnn model format is not yet backwards compatible, so models
+The Wasnn model format does not yet guarantee backwards compatibility, so be
-should be converted from ONNX for the specific Wasnn release that the model is
-going to be used with.
-Typically this would be done as part of your project's
-build process.
+aware that you may need to recompile models from ONNX for new releases.

-## Building the library
+## Building the WebAssembly library

 ### Prerequisites

-To build Wasnn you will need:
+To build Wasnn for WebAssembly you will need:

  - A recent stable version of Rust
  - `make`